Overview

 multiroleboolean (optional)FalseCan a single actor have multiple roles regarding this asset?

-role_options[RoleOption]codestringThe unique string which identifies this role
+role_options[RoleOption]codestringThe unique string that identifies this role

 display_namestring